Replicating the Overlander from Gerry Anderson & Christopher Burr's Terrahawks

 |Some kit parts were actually cut up and repositioned on the original build, making identification more difficult and time consuming.|

 All three wooden bodies have open tops that are filled in with plastic covers that I made from Perspex sheeting.
 This very smooth sheet is rubbed over with wet and dry paper to give the surface a matt finish, making it easier for the glues and paint to adhere.
 More strips of plastic and tube are glued to the underneath to make the sheet ridged and stop it bending.
 Then the upper surface is detailed with more sheet plastic and assorted model kit pieces.

 At the same time more model kit parts were glued to the wooden hulls.
 I scanned my vintage photographs into the computer and printed them out to full-size to help me to identify all the parts.
 Luckily I managed to identify and source every kit piece on the hulls, except for one small section on the front body that had been missing when I got the original model.
 Even watching the DVDs didn't help, so I had to invent that detail but used some of the remaining original parts I had.

-on the sides, which come from the
+kit parts mounted on the sides, which come from the